Sramana Mitra: You don’t have a Steve Wozniak that you’re paired up with throughout your journey?

 Jedidiah Yueh: After I left EMC, I thought about bootstrapping it.
 I talked to a couple of developers who wanted to help me build the product.
-I also talked to a couple of VCs that I knew well after the Avamar journey.
-They basically said to me, “Why bother bootstrapping it?
+I also talked to a couple of VCs that I knew from the Avamar journey.
+They basically said to me, “Why bother bootstrapping?
 You can just raise the round now.”
-I ended up just raising the money from VCs out of the gate.
+I ended up raising the money from VCs out of the gates.

 Sramana Mitra: How much did you raise?

 Jedidiah Yueh: I raised $8 million.

 Sramana Mitra: How long did it take you to get the product out?